 - "Unlike with some rivals, controls for the A/C, stereo and optional navigation system are logically arranged and user-friendly." -- Left Lane News

-The 2014 Infiniti Q60 coupe has 7.4 cubic feet of cargo room, which is significantly less space than what the BMW 4-Series’ trunk offers.
-The Q60 convertible’s trunk measures 11.8 cubic feet with the top up and 2.5 cubic feet with the top down.
+The 2015 Infiniti Q60 coupe has 7.4 cubic feet of cargo room, which is smaller than the trunks in most rival coupes, including the BMW 4-Series.
+The coupe has a folding rear seatback, and critics appreciate the added storage space it provides.
+The Q60 convertible’s trunk measures 10.33 cubic feet with the top up, which is good for a convertible, and 1.99 cubic feet with the top down, which is extremely small.

 - "At 10.3 cubic inches, trunk space is respectable with the top up, though a miniscule two cubes is all that's left when the top is stowed." -- Left Lane News (convertible)

 - "The seatback does fold down, however, giving the tiny 7.4-cubic-foot trunk a degree of added functionality." -- Edmunds (coupe)